End-to-End Training for Back-Translation with Categorical Reparameterization Trick: Proposed Method: E2E BT

-Lastly, as argued in \citep{edunov2018understanding}, using stochastic sampling in the inference method gives more chances to find a better solution than the greedy method.
+In this section, we propose an additional regularization technique related to the sampling method of the latent sentence.
+It would improve performance of our proposed original approach in Section~\ref{subsec:E2E_Backprop}.
+As argued in \cite{edunov2018understanding}, using stochastic sampling in the inference method gives more chances to find a better solution than the greedy method.
 However, adding more noise to the inference from the beginning of the training can cause the generation model to learn undesirable translation mapping, especially when the bilingual corpus is small.
-Therefore, we anneal the ratio of stochastic sampling during the training process as like the scheduled sampling approach in NMT \citep{bengio2015scheduled}.
-That is, we infer the latent sentence by only the greedy method at the beginning and slowly increase the ratio of stochastic sampling as the training goes on.
+Considering the pro and con, we suggest to anneal the ratio of stochastic sampling during the training process as in the scheduled sampling approach in NMT \cite{bengio2015scheduled}.
+As an example of semi-online IBT framework, we newly infer a latent sentence given a monolingual sentence if we do not load the previous latent sentence from the memory.
+In that time, we infer the latent sentence by only the greedy method at the beginning and slowly increase the ratio of stochastic sampling as the training goes on.